DRESS: A Continuous Framework for Structural Graph Refinement: Abstract

 \section{Abstract}

 We introduce DRESS, a deterministic, parameter-free framework that iteratively refines the structural similarity of edges in a graph to produce a \emph{canonical fingerprint}: a real-valued edge vector, obtained by converging a non-linear dynamical system to its unique fixed point.
-The fingerprint is \emph{isomorphism-invariant} by construction, \emph{numerically stable} (all values lie in $[0,2]$), \emph{fast} and \emph{embarrassingly parallel} to compute: each iteration costs $\mathcal{O}(m \cdot d_{\max})$ and convergence is guaranteed by Birkhoff contraction.
-As a direct consequence of these properties, DRESS is provably at least as expressive as the 2-dimensional Weisfeiler--Leman (2-WL) test, at a fraction of the cost ($\mathcal{O}(m \cdot d_{\max})$ vs.\ $\mathcal{O}(n^3)$ per iteration).
-We generalize the original equation (Castrillo, Le\'{o}n, and G\'{o}mez, 2018) to Motif-DRESS (arbitrary structural motifs) and Generalized-DRESS (abstract aggregation template), and introduce $\Delta$-DRESS, which runs DRESS on each vertex-deleted subgraph to boost expressiveness. $\Delta$-DRESS empirically separates all 7{,}983 graphs in a comprehensive Strongly Regular Graph benchmark, and iterated deletion ($\Delta^k$-DRESS) climbs the CFI staircase, achieving $(k{+}2)$-WL expressiveness at each depth $k$.
+The fingerprint is \emph{isomorphism-invariant} by construction, \emph{numerically stable} (strictly bounded, precision-preserving, and mathematically well-posed), \emph{fast} and \emph{embarrassingly parallel} to compute: DRESS total runtime is $\mathcal{O}(I \cdot m \cdot d_{\max})$ for $I$ iterations to convergence, and convergence is guaranteed by Birkhoff contraction.
+We generalize the original equation to Motif-DRESS (arbitrary structural motifs) and Generalized-DRESS (abstract aggregation template), and introduce $\Delta$-DRESS, which runs DRESS on each vertex-deleted subgraph to boost expressiveness. $\Delta$-DRESS empirically separates all 7{,}983 graphs in a comprehensive Strongly Regular Graph benchmark, and on the tested CFI instances ($k = 0,1,2,3$), $k$-deletion ($\Delta^k$-DRESS) empirically matches the $(k{+}2)$-WL boundary.